Chart Color Schemes

 Cranbourne East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 47 projects that could impact this region.
-Notable projects include Clyde North Fire Station, WILMAC Clyde North, Eastleigh Estate, and Pavilion Casey Fields.
-The following details projects likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 47 projects that could impact the region.
+Notable projects include Wilmac Clyde North, Eastleigh Estate, Pavilion Casey Fields, and Orana Village Town Centre.
+The following details projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.